TomCrypto/AntTweakBar.NET/README.md

 Quick Start
 -----------

 You must obtain and install the native AntTweakBar library itself from its [SourceForge page](http://anttweakbar.sourceforge.net/doc/tools:anttweakbar:download), if you haven't already.
 For Windows, download the appropriate prebuilt DLL's and install them on your system or as third party libraries in your C# project (note: the 64-bit Windows DLL is called AntTweakBar64.dll, remove the "64" suffix).
 For Linux, simply `make && make install` as usual .
-Then add the `AntTweakBar.NET.dll` assembly in your project, either by compiling it from the repository or retrieving it from [NuGet](https://www.nuget.org/packages/AntTweakBar.NET/).
+Then add the `AntTweakBar.NET.dll` assembly in your project, either by compiling it from the repository, downloading the [latest release](https://github.com/TomCrypto/AntTweakBar.NET/releases), or retrieving it from [NuGet](https://www.nuget.org/packages/AntTweakBar.NET/).
 You're good to go!

 The AntTweakBar.NET high-level interface is divided into four main concepts: contexts, bars, variables and groups.